 \item The 1984 US Congressional \textbf{Voting} Records Dataset shows how members voted on 16 CQA-identified critical votes.
 Votes are divided into nine categories, simplified to yea, nay, or unknown disposition.
 The dataset has two classes: Democrats (267) and Republicans (168).

-\item The Johns Hopkins \textbf{Ionosphere} dataset contains data collected near Goose Bay, Labrador, using a phased array of 16 high-frequency antennas.
-"Good" radar returns show ionosphere structure, while "bad" returns are ionosphere-free.
-The dataset includes 351 instances with 34 attributes, categorized as good or bad.
+\item The Johns Hopkins \textbf{Ionosphere} dataset contains data collected near Goose Bay, Labrador, using a phased array of 16 high-frequency antennas. ``Good'' radar returns show ionosphere structure, while ``bad'' returns are ionosphere-free.
+The dataset includes 351 instances with 34 attributes categorized as good or bad.

-\end{itemize}\end{itemize}
+\end{itemize}

 All datasets were transformed into a two-class binary problem for comparison with existing benchmarks.
-For instance, only the first and second classes were used in the "waveform" dataset, and the first two classes were utilized in the "Iris" dataset.
+For instance, only the first and second classes were used in the ``waveform'' dataset, and the first two classes were utilized in the ``Iris'' dataset.

 In this study, we generated multiple fictitious label sets for each dataset to simulate the crowdsourcing concept of collecting several crowd labels for each instance.
-This was achieved by selecting random samples in the datasets using a uniform distribution and altering their corresponding true labels to incorrect ones, while maintaining the original distribution of the ground truth labels.
+This was achieved by selecting random samples in the datasets using a uniform distribution and altering their corresponding true labels to incorrect ones, while maintaining the original distribution of the ground-truth labels.
 The probability of each instance containing the correct true label was determined using a uniform distribution, allowing us to create synthetic label sets for each annotator that preserved the underlying structure and difficulty of the original classification problem.
-By creating datasets with varying levels of accuracy, we aimed to evaluate the performance of our proposed methods under different conditions, such as varying annotator expertise and reliability.
-This process allowed us to assess the robustness of our methods in handling diverse real-world crowdsourcing scenarios and gain insights into their general applicability and effectiveness in improving overall classification accuracy.
+By creating datasets with varying levels of accuracy, we aim to evaluate the performance of our proposed method under different conditions, such as varying annotator expertise and reliability.
+This process allowed us to assess the ability of our method to handle diverse real-world crowdsourcing scenarios and gain insight into its general applicability and effectiveness in improving overall classification accuracy.

-\paragraph{Benchmarks:}
+\subsection{Benchmarks:}

 Tao \unskip~\cite{1834499:27646427} and Sheng \unskip~\cite{1834499:27646461} techniques were implemented in Python to evaluate their performance.
 Furthermore, the crowd-kit package (A General-Purpose Crowdsourcing Computational Quality Control Toolkit for Python) \unskip~\cite{1834499:27646423} was used to implement the remaining benchmark techniques, including Gold Majority Voting, MMSR \unskip~\cite{1834499:27646446}, Wawa, Zero-Based Skill, GLAD \unskip~\cite{1834499:27646451}, and Dawid Skene \unskip~\cite{1834499:27646466}.